abhiti01/gator-study/README.md

  - Back End -
 	 - Akshat Srivastava
 	 - Naman Bhatia

 ## Description
 This is our term project for CEN 5035, Software Engineering.
 This project will create a web-application that is a Pomodoro timer at its core with a focus on facilitating group study online.
 Users can use this app to study on their own or form a group to study with (similar to a server on Discord or Slack).
+## Problem Statement
+Students use tools such as Twitch, Discord, and YouTube as a group study platform.
+While these platforms work, they are not built to facilitate group studying.
+With our app we wish to builde a platform which students can use as an all in one solution for group studying.
 ## Feature List

  - [ ] A user can sign-up to use the application.